 Mark Brooke, NMC Principal Regulation Adviser, Professional Practice and Linda Martin, Regulation Adviser, Professional Practice will deliver two ‘Welcome to the UK’ workshops to accommodate 120 of NHSGGC’s IENs.
 This interactive workshop is designed to support international nurses who have joined the NMC register in the last 12-18 months, to transition to their UK- based role, however, doesn’t preclude any who are waiting to join the register.
 This workshop is not for OSCE preparation.

-IENs MUST register to attend using this link – the first 120 IENs registered will be aligned to either the morning or afternoon session at QEUH.
+IENs MUST register to attend (link will be available soon) – the first 120 IENs registered will be aligned to either the morning or afternoon session at QEUH.
 You will receive a confirmation email confirming which session you will attend, with your SCN copied in.
 PLEASE NOTE: IENs must attend at the venue, date and time confirmed, there is no option to turn up at another session without prior booking.

 For any IENs unsuccessful in securing a space at these sessions, NMC will facilitate two sessions later in the year for the remaining IENs.